jose-jimmy/OpenBook/README.md

 # OpenBook
 OpenBook is a platform which helps the users to easily find E-books and download them as pdf.
+It also has the feature that the users can find out the nearest library were they can get the book they are looking for and make a direct pickup or get it delivered to their doorstep.
+The main idea behind OpenBook is to make books free of cost as <a href="https://github.com/aaronsw">@Aaronswatz</a> would have wanted.